xdmushui/partner-center-sdk/develop/get-a-customer-subscription-meter-usage-records.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 This topic describes how to get the collection of **MeterUsageRecord** resource.
-This resource represents the meter usage records of a customer for specific Azure service or resource during the current billing period.
+This resource represents an aggregated total per meter for the current billing cycle, across your entire Azure plan.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.
 - A customer ID (**customer-tenant-id**).
 If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
 - A subscription ID

+>[!NOTE]
+>This is equivalent to “subscriptions/{subscription-id}/usagerecords/resources” (which will continue to function for 145P only).
+>This new route will support both 145P and Azure Plan.
+In order to get this information for Azuer plan, you will need to switch to this new route.
+Other than the mentioned properties, the response is the same as the old route.

 ## C\#